HeroCC/BedHome/README.md

 - **bedhome.bed** - this allows players to use the /bed command, if permissions are enabled in the config.

-Default config
+- **bedhome.config** - allows players to reload the config with /bedhome reload Default config
 --------------

     #####Config file for BedHome v2.0 by Superior_Slime#####
+    v: 2.0
     ###Boolean values.
-If these are not set to the given values, you and your players WILL get errors.
+If these are not set to true or false, you and your players WILL get errors.
 You have been warned.###
     ##Whether to use permissions or allow all players to do /bed
     permissions: true
+    #Should we automatically download and install new updates?
+    auto-update: true

     ##What to do if a player has no bed.
     #"nobedmode: a" Allow.
 Players will be able to teleport to past beds if they have no bed.
     #"nobedmode: b" Block.
 Players will be given the error message defined below as "nobed"
     #"nobedmode: c" Co-ordinates.
 Players will be given their past bed's co-ordinates, if they exist.
     nobedmode: c
-    #Should we automatically download and install new updates?
-    auto-update: true

-    ###Messages###
-    #What is displayed if a player teleports to their bed
-    tpmessage: 'You have been teleported to your bed.'
-    #What is displayed if a player does not have the permission bedhome.bed
-    noperms: 'You do not have permission to do that.'
-    #What is displayed if a player has no bed
-    nobed: 'You do not have a bed home set, or it has been destroyed.'
-    #What is displayed when a player sets their bed
-    bedset: 'Your bed home has been set.'
-    #The message displayed if someone's bed is destroyed, but they can see the co-ords
-    bedcoordmessage: 'Your bed has been destroyed, however, here are its co-ordinates:'